affekri/affekri/README.md

 ### Hi there 👋

+IT-security student

 ### 📫 How to reach me
 - [Mail](mailto:alfred@derfla.net)
-- Discord: Affe#6565
+- Discord: AffeKri

 ### 🔭 I’m currently working on:
+- Home labs
-- Cryptography labs
+- Incident response labs
-- Minecraft plugin

 <!--
 **affekri/affekri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.